 In the best of times, decision-making is tough for parents.
 Raising a well-adjusted, healthy human is complicated as hell.
-Toss in a pandemic, economic depression, and social injustice and your most basic choices become stress-inducing nightmares.
+Toss in the COVID-19 pandemic, economic depression, and social injustice and your most basic choices become stress-inducing nightmares.
 There are rarely risk-free decisions or one-size-fits-all answers, but there are ways to assess and respond to risk.

 Of course, working in an office in the midst of a pandemic changes things.
 Spontaneous interactions aren’t going to happen as easily.
 Your health and the health of your family could be put at real risk.
 And that’s stressful as hell.